ue bot icon

 12. Failing to measure and understand the importance and interrelationship of both employee and customer satisfaction; happy employees and customers aren’t mutually exclusive, in fact, the opposite is usually true

-14. Explaining away poor results rather than taking them seriously and/or responding aggressively enough; the performance improvement curve only ever gets steeper over time
+14. A tendency to explain away poor results rather than taking them seriously and/or responding aggressively enough.
+The business performance improvement curve only gets steeper over time

-15. Not appreciating the fact that the answer isn’t always to work harder and longer; a long-term lack of work-life balance will affect everyone in our lives negatively and will tend to lead us to less than optimal decision making
+15. Not appreciating the fact that the answer isn’t always to work harder and longer.
+A long-term lack of work-life balance will affect everyone in our lives negatively and will tend to lead us to suboptimal decision-making